ecrcpapers/2020_sc_hgemv_artifacts/README.md

 # 2020_sc_hgemv_artifacts

-In order to compile all the relevant code, edit the build.sh script and run it.
+In order to download and compile all the relevant code, edit the build.sh script and run it.

 After successfull compilation, the executables used for the results contained in the paper will be located in